melnyczuk/melnycz.uk/src/content/cv/jobs.md

 During this contract, I undertook a greenfield project to design, prototype, and build a VR real estate app and SDK using React, Express, & GraphQL.
 The application facilitated real-time guided virtual tours of real estate properties, incorporating conference call functionality through Twilio and multi-user interactivity through WebSockets.

+- Engineered an Express server with a GraphQL api to support a SAAS business platform
-- Built React component SDK to provide client access to core intellectual property
+- Produced an SDK of React components to facilitate access to core intellectual property
-- Built Node services to automate orchestration & monitor usage
+- Built CI tooling to automate orchestration & monitor usage
 - Facilitated real-time multi-user access using WebSockets
 - Deployed services to AWS & GCE